Genlight/Moccapps/README.md

 To build this project, install following dependencies:

 ## Downloads
-Wir benötigen all diese Install
+We need all of the following framework packages:

 ### Maven
 https://www-us.apache.org/dist/maven/maven-3/3.6.0/binaries/apache-maven-3.6.0-bin.zip
 > Path has to be set sysstem wide, see further below